jefe101073/RestaurantReviews/JMCCANN_README.md

 3. Delete a user
 4. Undelete a user
 5. Delete a restaurant
+6. Deleting a restaurant deletes all associated reviews
-6. Add price rating and star rating to a review
+7. Add price rating and star rating to a review
-7. Every new review will update the restaurant's price rating and star rating
+8. Every new review will update the restaurant's average price rating and star rating

 # Things To Consider
 My answers to the things to consider: